-Tooth decay causes most toothaches, so brushing your teeth regularly, flossing, rinsing with mouthwash and visiting your dentist at least twice a year will help you in avoiding dental pains and complications caused by tooth decay.
+Tooth decay causes many toothaches, so brushing your teeth regularly, flossing, rinsing with mouthwash, and visiting your dentist at least twice a year will help you avoid dental pains and complications caused by tooth decay.

-Be watchful of your diet as well, and consume less sugar and opt for healthier food to add to your everyday meal.
+Be watchful of your diet as well.
+Consume less sugar, and opt for healthier food to add to your everyday meals.

 Date Published: July 5, 2017